-In February 1929, while en route to Sheboygan for his mother’s funeral, John collapsed while on board a train in Milwaukee.
-He was taken to a Milwaukee hospital and later moved to the home of his brother Anthony.
+In February 1929, while en-route to Sheboygan for his mother’s funeral, John collapsed while on board a train in Milwaukee.
+He was taken to a Milwaukee hospital and later moved to the home of his brother Anthony who lived there.

 On September 22, 1932, his 60th birthday, John was compelled to relinquish active duty from Stephen Bull due to illness.

 His wife Mary lived for a while with her son, John, in Ft.
 Worth, Texas.
 She later sold their house at 309 West Blvd. in Racine and moved to Washington State to live with her daughter Ethel.
 Mary died on October 25, 1974, just two weeks before her 102nd birthday.
-Both her and her husband John, are buried in the Walvoord Cemetery in Cedar Grove.
+She was buried next to her husband John in the Walvoord Cemetery in Cedar Grove.